-The Junior League of Nashville is pleased to announce the winners of the 2017-2018 Paragon Awards!
+The Junior League of Nashville is pleased to announce the recipients of the 2018-2019 Paragon Awards!
 Please join us in congratulating the following outstanding women.

 Outstanding Community Service of the Year Award